 How competitive are the flag football Leagues?

 We’re all about being social here at Social Boston Sports!
-We offer both coed and men’s divisions.
-Our men’s leagues are either 8v8 or 5v5.
+We offer both coed and men’s 7v7 divisions.
 Check each league for specific information on the Boston flag football page or shoot us an email if you have questions!

 How many people do I need for a full flag football team?

-All 8v8 flag football teams are required to have a minimum of 14 players.
-Men’s 5v5 leagues are required to have a minimum of 9 players.
+All coed flag football teams are required to have a minimum of 13 players.
+Men’s leagues teams are required to have a minimum of 13 players.
 If you and your crew don’t have a full roster, we’ll merge you with another small group.
 FYI – merged teams generally have extra players to protect against forfeits.
 If you’d like to make sure you have a larger or smaller team, you can register as a prepaid team which allows you determine the amount of players on your team.

 How much does it cost to join Social Boston Sports flag football?